USAID-OHA-SI/usaid-oha-si.github.io/README.md

 ### Updating the site with the new content

 You should alway test the new content before publishing the site.
 Follow the setup section to install Jekyll.
-Once done with your post, run `jekyll serve', open a browser, and go to `localhost:4000` to review the changes.
+Once done with your post, run `jekyll serve`, open a browser, and go to `localhost:4000` to review the changes.

 ### Markdown Syntax